FaspDevTeam/faspsolver/README.md

 This package has been tested with on the following platforms:

 - Linux: gcc/gfortran, icc/ifort
-- Mac OS X: gcc/gfortran, icc/ifort, clang
 - Windows XP, 7, 10: icc/ifort
+- Mac with Intel CPU: gcc/gfortran, icc/ifort, clang
+- Mac with Apple Silicon: gcc/gfortran, clang

 ## License
 This software is free software distributed under the Lesser General Public